prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     Compute the inverse of the Gamma cdf with given shape and scale parameters for the cumulative probability (p): P(N < n).
 The shape and scale parameters must be positive real values.
     The probability p must lie on the interval [0, 1].

+.. function:: inverse_f_cdf(df1, df2, p) -> double

+    Compute the inverse of the F cdf with a given df1 (numerator degrees of freedom) and df2 (denominator degrees of freedom) parameters for the cumulative probability (p): P(N < n).
+The numerator and denominator df parameters must be positive real numbers.
+    The probability p must lie on the interval [0, 1].

 .. function:: inverse_laplace_cdf(mean, scale, p) -> double